AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_transit_gateway.md

   * `public_ip` - (Optional) The public IP address associated with this interface.
   * `dhcp` - (Optional) Whether DHCP is enabled on this interface.
 Set the value to true or false.
 Applicable to only 'MANAGEMENT' type interface.
   * `secondary_private_cidr_list` - (Optional) A list of secondary private CIDR blocks associated with this interface.
+* `interface_mapping` - (Optional) A list of interface names mapped to interface types and indices.
+Required and valid only for edge transit gateways (AEP).
+Each interface has the following attributes:
+  * `name` - (Required) Interface name e.g. eth0, eth1, eh2 etc.
+  * `type` - (Required) Interface type.
+Valid values are 'WAN' or 'MANAGEMENT'.
+  * `index` - (Requied) Interface index e.g. '0', '1' etc.

 ### HA